ggbeanz/CPE322/README.md

 *Motivated* student who perseveres through challenges **and** wants to be her best self!

-> "I can do all things through Christ who strengthens me." -Phillipians 4:13 NKJV
+> "I can do all things through Christ who strengthens me." -Philippians 4:13 NKJV
 ---
 Related Coursework
 1. Introduction to Power Engineering